marouasedoud/final-of-studies-project/README.md

 Machine Learning: Utilizing cutting-edge ML techniques to provide accurate production accounting and forecasting.

 # Watch the Demo Video:
 📹 [Follow this link to watch a detailed video](https://drive.google.com/file/d/1ufQzeZS728JZ0LufR9Dx3dU7UGjQOg_Y/view?usp=sharing) and gain a comprehensive understanding of how the application works in action.
-See the features in action, understand the workflow, and explore the capabilities of our machine learning-powered well production accounting and forecasting app.
+See the features in action, understand the workflow, and explore the capabilities of our app.